-10-11 a.m., Pacific American Foundation Roll Call of Honor in Remembrance Ceremony at the National Memorial Cemetery of the Pacific at Punchbowl.
-The Foundation will recognize the dedicated service, sacrifice and special contributions made by Pacific Island veterans.
-The 8th Theater Sustainment Command will participate in the Joint Service Color Guard.
+10:00 a.m.
+Punchbowl Cemetery- Roll Call of Honor in Remembrance ceremony conducted by the Pacific American Foundation to recognize the dedicated service, sacrifice, and special contributions made by Pacific Island veterans.

 * * * * *